StratifyLabs/StratifyBlog/content/device/2021-12-30-UART-FIFO-with-DMA-on-STM32.md

 ## The End

-That's it.
-The UART DMA implementation on STM32 MCUs is a bit tricky but using a FIFO buffer and the idle interrupt, you can make it work great.
+The UART DMA implementation on STM32 MCUs can be tricky, but using a FIFO buffer and the idle interrupt allows it to work well.
+That's the basic idea.

 > You can find a full code example [here](https://github.com/StratifyLabs/StratifyOS-mcu-stm32/blob/main/src/uart/uart_local.c).